FIRST-Team-1699/swerve-code/readme.md

 Code for our 2016 offseason project, swerve drive.

-Written in Java, this project does not currently, but probably will use Apache Commons IO and Math.
+Written in Java, **none** of the code in this repository has been tested.